HEMP FABRIC CARE

 Hemp will take good care of you, especially if you take good care of it.
 Here are our suggested guidelines for taking the best care of your hemp garments:

-- Machine wash with like colors cold, tumble dry low heat.
+- Machine wash with like colors cool, tumble dry low heat.

-- Do not use bleach or other cleaners like oxi-clean.
+- Do not use bleach or other use cleaners like oxi-clean or products with enzymes

 - Do not wash hemp textiles with towels or garments with zippers or velcro.
-This will cause abrasion and pilling, and zippers can snag the fabric.
+This will cause abrasion and pilling.

 Hemp gets softer with use and after each wash, but if you feel the need for additional softener a commercial softener may be used.
 We suggest finding environmentally friendly and chemical-free options.
 An alternative way to soften hemp is wash in hot water followed by a tumble dry, and repeat two or three times.